Shimano Stradic FL vs Shimano Vanford for Ultralight Fishing

 In this article, I am going to discuss two very similar reels.
 These reels, almost have more in common than separates them.
-They are both excellent.
+They are both excellent for their price point.

 If I had to describe both reels in just one sentence.
 The Stradic is a workhorse while the Vanford is all about finesse.

-For the most part, I am going to be discussing the smaller 1000 and 2000 size reels which I feel are true ultralight reels.
-Although, much of what I say also applies to the larger sizes.
+For the most part, I am going to be discussing the smaller 1000 and 2000 size reels which are towards the ultralight end of the spectrum.
+Some of what I say will also likely apply to the larger sizes.

 Comparing Vanford and Stradic specifications